jj-zhu/jj-zhu.github.io/research.md

 #### Learning for control in hybrid systems

 **Fast Non-Parametric Learning to Accelerate Mixed-Integer Programming for Online Hybrid Model Predictive Control**.
 Zhu, Jia-Jie, and Martius, Georg.
-2019.
+To appear in IFAC 2020
 [paper](https://arxiv.org/pdf/1911.09214.pdf)

 **Control What You Can: Intrinsically Motivated Task-Planning Agent.** Blaes, Sebastian, Marin Vlastelica Pogančić, JJ Zhu, and Georg Martius.
 NeurIPS, 2019.